Hiring & Training

 - Current laws and Supreme Court rulings

 - Crisis intervention training (mental health)

-The recruits also go through various role-playing scenarios that simulate realistic situations police officers encounter.
+The recruits also go through various role-playing scenarios that simulate realistic situations that police officers encounter.

 Recruits must pass various subject exams at the academy, as well as a physical agility test.